LVSTCK/macedonian-corpus/README.md

 3. **Encourage Institutional Participation**:
    - We hope this initiative inspires institutions in Macedonia, such as libraries, universities, and research centers, to take part in the digitalization of Macedonian-language materials.
    - The availability of such materials will enable the development of specialized software tailored to the needs of Macedonian speakers and researchers.

-## License ⚖️
-The dataset is distributed under the **Creative Commons Attribution 2.5 (CC BY 2.5) license**.
-This license was selected after a manual review of the collected data to ensure compliance with the terms and conditions of the various data sources included in the corpus.
-Given that this corpus is a union of multiple publicly available resources, some with specific restrictions, we cannot adopt a more permissive license (e.g., CC0 or public domain) until we have verified compliance with all source licenses and permissions.